 When an emotion is suppressed, it gets stuck in our system and can lead to spiritual or physical sickness.
 Like a house that gradually accumulates dust, clutter, and dirty dishes, our bodies, minds, and emotions need regular upkeep to process and release data and energy that get stored up over time.

 There are many ways to purge toxins, stuck energy, and emotions.
 You can sit in a sauna and sweat it out.
 You can drink ayahuasca and vomit.
 You can go to therapy and talk it out.
-There’s also therapeutic value to somatic exercises, such as breathwork, yoga, and dance.
+There’s also therapeutic value to somatic exercises like breathwork, yoga, and dance.

 Having a creative practice is another way to look within to process and purge what we find.